If you’re old enough to remember President Ronald Reagan, you probably also remember his negotiations with the Soviets about nuclear disarmament.

 Back when I was a young, still “wet behind the ears” 2nd LT I was often told “Sergeants run the Army.
 Officers are just there to take the blame if something goes wrong.”

-And I must say, based on my own personal experiences and the experiences of others around me, there’s a lot of truth to that.
+And I must say, based on my own personal experiences and the experiences of others around me, there’s a lot of truth in that.

 Without outstanding NCOs (the “Sergeants” alluded to in the quote above), the Army would quickly come to a screeching halt.

 Officers are there to set and enforce policy according to the desires, demands and orders of their superiors.
 It’s the NCOs working under them that are responsible for getting what needs to be done, done – in accordance with the guidance they are given.

 And in the vast majority of cases this system works exceedingly well.